Links

 • --key-data [privateKey] the private key data, if you want to use inline.

-• --no-key to ignore signing key and send clear update.
+• --no-key to ignore the signing key and send clear update.

 • --bundle [1.0.0] to set the bundle version number of the file to upload.